manoj-makkuboy/Aadu-Puli-Aatam/README.md

 ===============

 Aadu Puli aatam ((Tamil: ஆடுபுலி ஆட்டம், Game of goats and tigers )) is a strategic, two-player (or 2 teams) board game that is played in south India.

+Aadu Puli Aatam.jar and "Project Pictures" should be in the same directory.